MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

   - **b.** An encrypted web request gets made to the corporate resource.

 > [!NOTE]
-> Tunnel for MAM SDK for iOS provides VPN Tunnel.
+> The Tunnel for MAM iOS SDK provides VPN Tunnel.
 It’s scoped to the networking layer within the app.
 VPN connections are not displayed in iOS settings.

 ## Configure Intune policies for Microsoft Tunnel for MAM iOS